Dr Cindy Forbes

 In 2017, she was awarded a Visiting Research Fellowship with the University of Adelaide in Adelaide, Australia that was awarded as part of the Australian Government’s Endeavour Scholar program.
 Then in 2019, she was awarded a place as an Engineering and Physical Sciences Research Council (ESPRC) funded GetAMoveOn Fellowship.
 The GetAMoveOn Network aims to transform health through enabling mobility with the help of digital technologies.

-Cindy’s TRANSFORM Career Development Research Fellowship is looking at how physical activity can help improve quality of life and cancer-related outcomes in people living with and beyond cancer, and how digital technology can help support and maintain activity behaviours.
+Cindy’s TRANSFORM Career Development Research Fellowship looked at how physical activity can help improve quality of life and cancer-related outcomes in people living with and beyond cancer, and how digital technology can help support and maintain activity behaviours.
+Cindy’s Senior Lecturership in HYMS is continuing this line of research whilst adding nutrition behaviour, equally important when considering benefit for physical function among people diagnosed with cancer.

 Research

-Cindy’s main area of research is examining the role of physical activity and sedentary behaviour on quality of life and cancer-related outcomes among people living with and beyond cancer, particularly among older adults.
+Cindy’s main area of research is examining the role of physical activity, sedentary behaviour, and nutrition behaviour on quality of life and cancer-related outcomes among people living with and beyond cancer, recently among older adults and people with advanced or incurable disease.
 Additionally, she is looking at how digital technologies – for example, wearable activity trackers, smartphones, and other smart devices – can be used to deliver tailored wellbeing advice and support wellbeing self-management.

 Publications

-A full list of publications and presentations can be found on Cindy’s ORCID and ResearchGate profiles.
+A full list of Cindy's publications and presentations can be found on Worktribe.

 Collaborations